-Receipt of evidence of RTI and the executed Conditional Rezoning Agreement prior to any advance work starting on site; and
+Receipt of evidence of RTI and the executed Conditional Rezoning Agreement prior to any advance work starting on site;

-That a satisfactory performance guarantee is posted prior to the start of any approved advance site work.
+That a satisfactory performance guarantee is posted prior to the start of any approved advance site work;

-That advance clearance work is limited to the area to be filled and would not include clearing of other areas on the site; please amend and submit the plan attached to your letter of request; and
+That advance clearance work is limited to the area to be filled and would not include clearing of other areas on the site; please amend and submit the plan attached to your letter of request;

-That the “limit of clearance work” shall be clearly marked on the site with construction tape or snow fencing; and
+That the “limit of clearance work”, temporary access route, and any treesaves in the temporary access route shall be clearly marked on the site with construction tape or snow fencing and reviewed by Phil diPierro and Jeff Tarling prior to the start of any site work including the cutting of any trees;

-That existing trees on the site be protected from storage of vehicles or materials, and that the route of the temporary access be reviewed with Phil diPierro prior to the start of site work; and
+That existing trees on the site be protected from storage of vehicles or materials;That all erosion and sedimentation control measures shall be in place as per the approved plans, and to include any additional measures as advised by Phil diPierro in respect of the site access and possible additional measures that may be required because of the time of year this work is being done;

-That all erosion and sedimentation control measures shall be in place as per the approved plans, and to include any additional measures as advised by Phil diPierro in respect of the site access and possible additional measures that may be required because of the time of year this work is being done; and
+That an identified engineer supervise the installation of erosion control measures and monitor these throughout the winter [do we want reports???], as we are concerned that stabilization of the filled area will be problematic;

-That an identified engineer supervise the installation of erosion control measures and monitor these throughout the winter [do we want reports???], as we are concerned that stabilization of the filled area will be problematic; and
+That the number and timing of trucks per day accessing the site be advised to the Planning Authority and DPS at least one week in advance, and that traffic control measures be incorporated based on their advice;

-That the number and timing of trucks per day accessing the site be advised to the Planning Authority and DPS at least one week in advance, and that traffic control measures be incorporated based on their advice; and
+That a pre-construction meeting is held prior to the start of work to confirm the limits of work and that the above conditions are being met.

 Please note that you must obtain any permits that may be required from Public Works for any street openings, and that building permits must be obtained from the Inspections Division prior to the commencement of any construction of any buildings, foundations or structures.
 Also please see attached the Citys Ordinances regarding construction activities and hours of work, and the associated Department of Public Services waiver request form re hours of work.